Cannabis investigation results in one of Whanganui's largest property forfeitures

 "New Zealand Police, including the Asset Recovery Units, will target criminals involved in crime, including the sale of controlled drugs," Detective Senior Sergeant Brent Murray, of the Asset Recovery Unit, said.

-:The aim is to continue to dismantle and disrupt criminal enterprises benefitting from the profits earned through crime, preventing the harm caused in the community from their criminal activities."
+"The aim is to continue to dismantle and disrupt criminal enterprises benefitting from the profits earned through crime, preventing the harm caused in the community from their criminal activities."

 Crown Prosecutor Chris Wilkinson-Smith said the investigation included one of the largest forfeitures in the Whanganui region.